CHAPTER 4

 His mobility improves, so he detours to the bathroom, and pulls down his loose fitting boxers (the clothing is a nighttime precaution when traveling: so a fire alarm will not provoke him into running naked from the room).
 He thinks it is easier to urinate while sitting, but it is a hesitant stream due to an enlarged prostate.
 A recent 64th birthday is silently scolded.
 Getting old sucks.
 Which is a declaration that, in a way, explains why he is here.

 This is the first day of his participation in a conference organized by the American Academy of Gerontologists.
 The delegates will discuss various biological aspects of aging, and new ideas to extend healthy lifespan.
 Agarwal has a speaking slot because of his lab’s kinase studies.
 Inhibitors of these enzymes may eventually be developed into drugs that might slow down the aging process.
 Or so he argues in grant applications, and at conferences such as this.
-He even made this claim at home while he packed his carry-on, the evening before he had flown out.
+He had even made this claim at home while he was packing the evening before he had flown out.

-It had been an unusual conversation.
+He recalls that it had been an unusual conversation.
 It is not often that Agarwal and his wife spend much time talking shop at home.
 Agarwal will make a brief announcement if there is good news.
 Perhaps if one of his papers is accepted by a top journal, or he receives a speaking invitation at an impressive conference.
 But when problems arise, he leaves them in the lab before driving home.
-In any case, Agarwal has always considered that Myra’s career as a business analyst is not a qualification for advising him on how he might better manage his livelihood as a protein biochemist.
+In any case, Agarwal has always considered that Myra’s career as a business analyst is not a qualification for contributing to his livelihood as a protein biochemist.
 And vice versa.
-He does not encourage his wife to share her own office dilemmas.
+He does not encourage his wife to share her own office dramas.

 “Why not?”
 Myra had asked.

 Agarwal had described how they had identified their main rivals among the conference delegates.
-Additionally, they had taken into account that the results are included in a manuscript that had recently been peer-reviewed.
+Additionally, they had taken into account that the results are included in their manuscript that had recently been peer-reviewed.
 The journal’s referees had requested one additional experiment and minor changes to the text.
 One week to do that, Steve had said.
 Within another two weeks, they had guessed, the journal editor would allow the paper to be posted online.
-This is too short a time-line to be scooped by a competing lab.
+This was too short a time-line to offer an advantage to other labs.

-Myra had offered him a disarming smile.
+Myra had presented him with a smirk of superiority.
 “You’ve always been scornful of the corporate world’s methods and constraints.
 And yet, here you are, borrowing techniques from the business sector.
 Scenario analysis, competitive profiling and risk assessment.

 “Maybe our two careers are more aligned than you thought?”